 Our content emphasis includes book reviews by diverse authors, music reviews focusing on diverse artists, and coverage of movies/television, video games, plays, magazines, graphic novels, etc.

-As much as possible, we prioritize diverse writers speaking from their perspective and experience.
+As much as possible, when appropriate, we prioritize diverse writers speaking from their perspective and experience.
 See note below for more information about opportunities for all writers.

 The best way to understand what a publication is looking for is to read it, but that doesn’t always convey the whole picture.